 Will 35” Tires Fit Stock 2016 Dodge Ram 2500

 So yes, fitting 35’s are definitely possible and without any additional mods.
-The 35 is a common upgrade and still retains the trucks practicality and off-road abilities.
-The point it not to see how big you can get away with on the street, but the biggest tire while still maintaining its off-road, overland and rock crawling abilities.
-The 35 can it snug inside the wheel arch and still allows full articulation and droop, which is fantastic.
+The 35 is a common upgrade and still retains the truck’s practicality and off-road abilities.
+The point is not to see how big you can get away with on the street, but the biggest tire while still maintaining its off-road, overland, and rock crawling abilities.
+The 35 can it snug inside the wheel arch and still allow full articulation and droop, which is fantastic.

 Biggest Tire on Stock Suspension

-We’ve since established that the biggest tire you can fit on the stock Ram 2500 wheels are a 35 inch tire x 12.5” width, without any additional modifications.
+We’ve since established that the biggest tire you can fit on the stock Ram 2500 wheels is a 35-inch tire x 12.5” width, without any additional modifications.
 This means there is zero rubbing or fender trimming required.
-This tire size is the easiest and most hassle-free tire option and a straight bolt on fit.
-This tire size will work on the Power Wagon, 2500 and 3500 Ram trucks.
-This tire choice offers a nice balance between street, off-road and towing practicality.
+This tire size is the easiest and most hassle-free tire option and has a straight bolt-on fit.
+This tire size will work on the Power Wagon, 2500, and 3500 Ram trucks.
+This tire choice offers a nice balance between street, off-road, and towing practicality.

 What if you want to go more aggressive on the tire and are prepared to do additional modifications to make it fit on a stock suspension?